mwaraic/Twitter-API/README.md

 ### **Like/Unlike**<br/>
-Send a **GET** request on likes/ endpoint to get list of tweets a user likes <br/>
+Send a **GET** request on likes/ endpoint to retrieve list of tweets a user likes <br/>
 Send a **POST** request on likes/<:tweetID> endpoint to like a tweet <br/>
 Send a **DELETE** request on likes/<:tweetID> endpoint